 At Emmanuel College, students are supported primarily by their tutor who sees their tutees twice a day, in the morning and afternoon.
-There are 52 tutors in the College, with many tutor groups supported by assistant tutors as well.
+There are 52 tutors in the College.
 All College tutors are teaching staff, and include Heads of Departments and many staff with other College leadership responsibilities.
 Tutors are the first contact for parents and carers who have any concerns or worries.
 Tutors support students with initial pastoral, organisational and academic issues.
 They also provide more tailored support to students who are either on daily report sheets or undergoing weekly monitoring.

 Tutors also provide the moral foundation for the College day, helping to instil the College’s Christian ethos and enabling students to grow in character.
 They do this through tutor reflections, which explore the themes of the week’s assemblies.
 These reflections encourage students to reflect on a Bible passage, and questions arising from said passage.

 Students who are on the SEND register, or who need extra bespoke academic provision, are supported by the Individualised Learning team, under the leadership of Mrs Scott, Assistant Vice Principal: Student Support (SENDCO).
 This team supports students both in lessons and with specialist IL provision.